 In the next 5 years, Jessie has big plans for Rise.
 She hopes to add to the Rise brunch experience by roasting coffee onsite and creating a greener and more sustainable space.
 Rise Coffee House was recently Green Dining Alliance certified, which recognizes restaurants that are making efforts to lower their environmental impact.
 By Fall 2019, Jessie plans to implement a greener business model which includes using compostable paper straws and sourcing bacon locally.

 Rise Coffee House is an active member of the community, hosting events and fundraising for organizations around St. Louis.
 Recently, they hosted Queer Soup Night, in which all proceeds go to an organization, Queer and Transgender People of Color in St. Louis.
 Similarly, Rise has a program, Coffee for the People, which gives customers the option of purchasing a cup of coffee for anyone who may not be able to afford it.
 Rise will also begin fundraising for immigrants and families that are experiencing displacement due to immigration laws.

-www.risecoffeestl.com or check them out on Facebook and Instagram at @risecoffeestl .
+no images were foundFor more information on RISE Coffee House, can visit their website at www.risecoffeestl.com or check them out on Facebook and Instagram at @risecoffeestl .